Adobe Captivate Reviews

 Adobe Captivate not the choice for me

-3.0 5 months ago
+3.0 2 years ago

 Comments: I understand this is a great tool but the price, large time investment required to be proficient, unintuitive navigation, and high bandwidth it takes up made the product not worth it.